 - Needs tightening regularly due to the soft material.

 Caring for a newborn can be a trying time, especially for new moms.
-Keeping baby close, with a ring sling designed from a breathable fabric, will help regulate their temperature.
+Keeping baby close, with a baby wrap designed from a breathable fabric, will help regulate their temperature.
 It will also help you bond with baby, and can make them less fussy.